seontechnologies/seon-ios-sdk-public/README.md

   if (error != nil) {
         // Handle any errors
     } else if (fingerprint) {
-        // Use the received fingeprint value in your session property for your Geofence API or Fraud API request.
+        // Use the received fingerprint value in your session property for your Geofence API or Fraud API request.
     }
 }];